mehmet310/SQL-Studies/README.md

 # SQL-Studies
-There are basic SQL studies
+There are basic SQL studies.
+PostgreSQL tool used for queries.